 Back then, I wished I had had a mentor, or “older woman” to guide me.
 I no longer hope to find that “older woman.”
 Rather, I strive now that I would BE the kind of woman who could be available to answer another parent’s plea – perhaps even yours.

 Creating Foundations of Communication is my attempt to be that older woman and come alongside as many moms, dads, teachers and mentors as will have me.
 I am eager to serve every willing child and family.
 We know that children learn best when they are trained in their critical habit-forming years.
 I want to teach the skills that I know our youth need to be the amazing, authentic, world-changing people they were destined to be.
 I want them to learn how to be the very best versions of the people they were designed to be.
-Together let’s teach them how to win at the ultimate game – the game of life – by giving to them life skills for a lifetime.
+Together let’s teach them how to win at the ultimate game – the game of life – by giving to them social skills for success.